Senzing/mapper-ofac/README.md

 ```console
 python ofac2json.py -i /<path-to-file>/sdn.xml
 ```
-This will create an ofac-yyyy-mm-dd.json (based on the publish date) file on the same directory as the sdn.xml file that contains only the individuals and entities in the sdn.xml.
+This will create an ofac-yyyy-mm-dd.json file (based on the publish date) on the same directory as the sdn.xml file provided.

 - Use the -o parameter if you want a supply a different output file name or location
 - Use the -a parameter to include the aircraft and vessel OFAC records.